Inchon (film): Critical reception

-Moon founded The Washington Times in Washington D.C. as a part of his international media conglomerate News World Communications in the same year Inchon was released.
+Moon founded The Washington Times in Washington, D.C., as a part of his international media conglomerate News World Communications in the same year Inchon was released.
 According to The Times rival The Washington Post, a full-length two and a half page version of a film review of Inchon written by critic Scott Sublett that was originally planned for the September 16, 1982 issue of The Times was killed by the newspaper's publisher and editor James R. Whelan.
-Whelan told Sublett that The Times had a conflict of interest with regard to reviewing Inchon, and would not print his review.
+Whelan told Sublett that The Times had a conflict of interest in reviewing Inchon, and would not print his review.
 Instead, The Times printed a one-paragraph critical synopsis of the film, also written by Sublett, which said in full: "Puerile dialogue, perfunctory acting and haphazard construction doom from the start this visually impressive would-be epic about love and dead Reds in wartime Korea.
 Olivier (in a performance that is the nadir of his career) joshes, minces and rolls his eyes absurdly as Doug MacArthur.
 The script, by Robin Moore, is pure twaddle – a cross between South Pacific and The Green Berets."
-Moore is the author of the novel The Green Berets, upon which the 1968 movie was based.
+Moore is the author of the novel The Green Berets, upon which the 1968 film was based.
 On September 21, The Washington Times printed The New York Times′ review of the film.
 Reviewers Gene Siskel and Roger Ebert selected the film as one of the worst of the year in a 1982 episode of their program Sneak Previews.